UNIV 495: Internships

 - You must secure an internship no later than the second week of the semester to remain in the course.

-- Check the Cougar Course container for assignments.
+- Check Cougar Courses (Canvas) container for assignments.

 - UNIV 495: International Students